tomato42/tls13-spec/draft-ietf-tls-tls13.md

 connections, the client can indicate to the server that it knows the server's configuration and if that configuration is valid the server need not send either a Certificate or CertificateVerify message (provided that a new configuration is not supplied in this handshake).
+In this case, the server's long-term DHE key is combined with the client's ClientKeyShare to produce SS.
+ES is computed as above.
 This optimization allows the server to amortize the transmission of these messages and the server's signature over multiple handshakes, thus reducing the server's computational cost for cipher suites where signatures are slower than key agreement, principally RSA signatures